Skanyi/terraform-projects/eks/README.md

 Update the `backend.tf` and update the s3 bucket and the region of your s3 bucket.
 Update the profile if you are not using the default profile.

-Update the `variables.tf` profile variable if you are not using the default profile.
+Update the `variables.tf` profile and region variables if you are not using the default profile or region used.

-If the is a role you want to add to be able to access the EKS cluster created, create the following environment variable.
+If there is a role you want to add to be able to access the EKS cluster created, create the following environment variable in your working server.

     TF_VAR_rolearn